Ms. Terry Bain (Information coming soon)

 Mrs. Martha Stokes is the Virginia Conference Lay Leader.
 She and her husband, Steve, are members of Duncan Memorial United Methodist in Ashland (Richmond District).
 Since her teenage years, she has served in a variety of local church leadership roles.
 Vocationally, Martha serves as the Director of Church and Community Relations for Pinnacle Living.
 Prior to her position with Pinnacle Living, Martha served for 14 years as the Director of Inclusivity and Lay Leadership Excellence on the Connectional Ministries team for the Virginia Conference.
 She is endorsed as a Lay Speaker and holds professional certification in Older Adult Ministries.
 Martha received her Master of Social Work degree from Virginia Commonwealth University and her Bachelor of Arts from Meredith College.

-The Rev. Dr. Steven J. Summers has served churches of all sizes in the Virginia Conference, was the past president of the Conference Council on Finance and Administration, has served as a District Superintendent, and is currently the Director of Connectional Ministries for the Virginia Conference of the United Methodist Church.
+The Rev. Dr. Steven J. Summers has served churches of all sizes in the Virginia Conference, was the past president of the Conference Council on Finance and Administration, has served as a District Superintendent, and is currently the Assistant to the Bishop and Director of Connectional Ministries for the Virginia Conference of the United Methodist Church.
 Dr. Summers is a graduate of the University of Richmond (BA, Phi Beta Kappa), Virginia Union University School of Theology (MDiv), and Drew University (DMin).
 As a Disciple of Jesus Christ and a trained Coach, his passion is to co-actively journey with all God’s children towards positive adaptive change as we continually learn and influence others to serve God and community.
 His greatest joys are sharing Christ’s Good News, his family, and his beagle, Dublin.

-Kimberly Young is a lifelong United Methodist and serves on various district committees in Alexandria.
+Ms. Kimberly Young is a lifelong United Methodist and serves on various district committees in Alexandria.
 Professionally, she has worked for 17 years in Human Resources Management.
 She now serves as the Director of Church and Community Engagement at Washington Street UMC in Alexandria.
 In addition to professional education, she holds a certificate in Church and Community Organizing from Johnson C. Smith Theological Seminary.
 She is a member of Roberts Memorial UMC in Alexandria.
 She is the mother of one daughter, Octavia.